Running Up That Hill: Resurgence with Stranger Things

-In May 2022, "Running Up That Hill" gained renewed attention after it featured in the fourth season of the Netflix series Stranger Things.
+In May 2022, "Running Up That Hill" gained renewed attention after it was featured in the fourth season of the Netflix series Stranger Things.
 Winona Ryder, who plays Joyce Byers, said she had been a fan of Bush since childhood and had pushed to include the song.
-Bush rarely licenses her songs but agreed because she is a fan of the series.
-The composer, Rob Simonsen, created an orchestral remix recorded in Air Studios, London.
+Bush, who rarely licenses her songs, agreed since she was a fan of the series.
+The composer, Rob Simonsen, created an orchestral remix recorded in AIR Studios, London.
 To create the feeling of a lullaby, he added a choir, combined with the "juggernaut" of a full orchestra.
 The remix appears as a motif throughout the series and in a pivotal scene.

-After it was used in Stranger Things, "Running Up That Hill" became the most streamed song on Spotify in the UK and the US.
-It became Bush's second UK number-one single after "Wuthering Heights" (1978), making Bush the solo artist with the longest gap between two number-one UK singles and the oldest female artist to achieve a UK number one.
+After its use in Stranger Things, "Running Up That Hill" became the most streamed song on Spotify in the UK and the US.
+It became Bush's second UK number-one single after "Wuthering Heights" (1978), making Bush the solo artist with the longest gap between two number-one UK singles (44 years) and, at the age of 63, the oldest female artist to achieve a UK number one.
 The 37 years it took to reach number one was also a record.
 "Running Up That Hill" also reached number one in Australia, Belgium, Ireland, Lithuania, Luxembourg, New Zealand, Sweden, and Switzerland.
+On 27 May 2022, the music video had 48.2 million views on YouTube; by 17 July, it had more than 100 million views.

 On 1 September, "Running Up That Hill" was issued as a CD single for the first time.
 It sold 1,077,284 copies in the UK in 2022.
 In the US, "Running Up That Hill" reached number three on the Billboard Hot 100 chart, beating its 1985 peak of number 30, Bush's highest previous placement.
 It also entered the Billboard rock and Alternative Airplay charts and reached number one on the Hot Alternative Songs and Hot Rock & Alternative Songs charts.

-"Running Up That Hill" became popular with Generation Z, whose members were not born when the song was released, and it appeared in videos on the social media platform TikTok.
+Stranger Things popularised "Running Up That Hill" with Generation Z, whose members were not born when it was released, and it appeared in videos on the social media platform TikTok.
 The British Official Charts Company described the success as an example of 1980s nostalgia.
 Bush said the renewed interest was extraordinary and touching.

 On 22 June 2023, "Running Up That Hill" reached one billion streams on Spotify.
 In response, Bush wrote: "I have an image of a river that suddenly floods and becomes many, many tributaries — a billion streams — on their way to the sea.
 Each one of these streams is one of you.
 Thank you so much for sending this song on such an impossibly astonishing journey.
 I'm blown away."
+After "Running Up That Hill" appeared in the fifth season of Stranger Things in 2025, it surpassed 1.5 billion streams on Spotify and reached number 14 on the UK singles chart in January 2026.